 A new window pops up.

 Copy the token created on your Scoro site to the text box User token.
-Fill in your Site URL and Company account code as seen on Scoro's Zapier settings page.
+Fill in your Site URL and Entity code as seen on Scoro's Zapier settings page.

 Choose a trigger event.
 In this case, it's New Company.